Tips, video and photography provided by Heinen’s partner, Chef Billy Parisi.

 Beautiful to look at and tasty to eat, there is nothing better to serve to friends or family at the holidays than a juicy and flavorful pork crown roast.

-With 14 – 15 bones, a pork crown roast is perfect to serve to larger crowds and it’s not terribly expensive either, making it a great option for the center of your holiday table.
+With 14 – 15 bones, a pork crown roast is perfect to serve to if you have a larger family, and it’s not terribly expensive either, making it a great option for the center of your holiday table.

-As pork crown roasts become more popular around New Years Eve, you’ll definitely find them in Heinen’s Meat Department, but they can always place a special order if you need one early.
+As the holiday season continues, you’ll definitely find them in Heinen’s Meat Department, but they can always place a special order if you need one in advance.

 How to Prep a Pork Crown Roast